 The Library's J.C.
 Williamson performing arts programs and ephemera is arranged in four sequences according to the type of production, and finding aids are available for each:

-Material from the PROMPT collection is available for use through the Petherick Reading Room.
+Material from the PROMPT collection is available for use through the Special Collections Reading Room.
 To use the collection, readers should submit an eCallslip from each of the corresponding J.C.
-WIlliamson catalogue records - and see also the J.C.
+Williamson catalogue records - and see also the J.C.
 Williamson magazines.